Processing math: 1%

 2.1 Quaternions and Slice Regular Functions

-Let $ \mathbb{H} $ be the noncommutative, associative, real algebra of quaternions with standard basis $ \{1, i, j, k \}, $ subject to $ i^2=j^2=k^2=-1 $ and $ ij=-ji=k, \; jk=-kj=i, \; ki=-ik=j. $ So the symbol $ \mathbb{H} $ is the set of the quaternions $ q=x_0+x_1i+x_2j+x_3k=\operatorname{Re}(q)+\operatorname{Im}(q) $ with $ \operatorname{Re}(q)=x_0 $ and $ \operatorname{Im}(q)=x_1i+x_2j+x_3k $, where $ x_j\in \mathbb{R} $ for $ j=0, 1, 2, 3 $.
-Besides, the conjugate of $ q $ is defined by $ \overline{q}=\operatorname{Re}(q)-\operatorname{Im}(q)=x_0-(x_1i+x_2j+x_3k). $ And it holds that $ \overline{pq}=\bar q\bar p $ for all $ p, q \in \mathbb{H}. $ The Euclidean norm of a quaternion $ q $ then gives
+Let \mathbb{H} be the noncommutative, associative, real algebra of quaternions with standard basis \{1, i, j, k \}, subject to i^2=j^2=k^2=-1 and ij=-ji=k, \; jk=-kj=i, \; ki=-ik=j.
+So the symbol \mathbb{H} is the set of the quaternions q=x_0+x_1i+x_2j+x_3k=\operatorname{Re}(q)+\operatorname{Im}(q) with \operatorname{Re}(q)=x_0 and \operatorname{Im}(q)=x_1i+x_2j+x_3k , where x_j\in \mathbb{R} for j=0, 1, 2, 3 .
+Besides, the conjugate of q is defined by \overline{q}=\operatorname{Re}(q)-\operatorname{Im}(q)=x_0-(x_1i+x_2j+x_3k).
+And it holds that \overline{pq}=\bar q\bar p for all p, q \in \mathbb{H}.
+The Euclidean norm of a quaternion q then gives

-$ \begin{align*} |q|=\sqrt{q \overline{q}}=\sqrt{\overline{q} q}=\sqrt{\sum\limits_{i=0}^{3} x_{i}^{2}} \end{align*} $
+\begin{align*} |q|=\sqrt{q \overline{q}}=\sqrt{\overline{q} q}=\sqrt{\sum\limits_{i=0}^{3} x_{i}^{2}} \end{align*}

-for $ x_{i} \in \mathbb{R}. $
+for x_{i} \in \mathbb{R}.

-We use the symbol $ \mathbb{S} $ to stand for the two-dimensional unit sphere of purely imaginary quaternion, i.e. $ \mathbb{S}=\{q=x_1i+x_2j+x_3k:\;x_1^2+x_2^2+x_3^2=1\}. $ Note that $ I^2=-1 $ for each $ I\in \mathbb{S}. $ For any fixed $ I\in \mathbb{S} $ we set $ \mathbb{C}_I:=\{x+Iy:\;x, y\in \mathbb{R}\}, $ which can be considered as a complex plane in $ \mathbb{H} $ passing through $ 0, 1 $ and $ I $.
-An element in $ \mathbb{C}_I=\mathbb{R}+I\mathbb{R} $ (also called slices) is denoted by $ x+Iy. $ Furthermore, it holds that
+We use the symbol \mathbb{S} to stand for the two-dimensional unit sphere of purely imaginary quaternion, i.e. \mathbb{S}=\{q=x_1i+x_2j+x_3k:\;x_1^2+x_2^2+x_3^2=1\}.
+Note that I^2=-1 for each I\in \mathbb{S}.
+For any fixed I\in \mathbb{S} we set \mathbb{C}_I:=\{x+Iy:\;x, y\in \mathbb{R}\}, which can be considered as a complex plane in \mathbb{H} passing through 0, 1 and I .
+An element in \mathbb{C}_I=\mathbb{R}+I\mathbb{R} (also called slices) is denoted by x+Iy.
+Furthermore, it holds that

-$ \begin{align*} \mathbb{H}=\bigcup\limits_{I \in \mathbb{S}}\mathbb{C}_I. \end{align*} $
+\begin{align*} \mathbb{H}=\bigcup\limits_{I \in \mathbb{S}}\mathbb{C}_I. \end{align*}

-Interestingly, the real axis belongs to $ \mathbb{C}_I $ for every $ I\in \mathbb{S} $.
-And any non real quaternion $ q $ is uniquely associated to the element $ I_q\in \mathbb{S} $ given by $ I_q:=(ix_1+jx_2+kx_3)/|ix_1+jx_2+kx_3|, $ so $ q $ belongs to the complex plane $ \mathbb{C}_{I_q} $.
+Interestingly, the real axis belongs to \mathbb{C}_I for every I\in \mathbb{S} .
+And any non real quaternion q is uniquely associated to the element I_q\in \mathbb{S} given by I_q:=(ix_1+jx_2+kx_3)/|ix_1+jx_2+kx_3|, so q belongs to the complex plane \mathbb{C}_{I_q} .
 Now we present the definition of slice regular function.

-Definition 2.1 [10, Definition 2.1.1] Let $ U $ be an open set in $ \mathbb{H} $ and a function $ f:\; U\rightarrow \mathbb{H} $ be real differentiable.
-The function $ f $ is called (left) slice regular if, for every $ I\in \mathbb{S}, $ its restriction $ f_I(x + Iy) = f(x + Iy) $ is holomorphic, i.e. It has continuous partial derivatives and satisfies
+Definition 2.1 [10, Definition 2.1.1] Let U be an open set in \mathbb{H} and a function f:\; U\rightarrow \mathbb{H} be real differentiable.
+The function f is called (left) slice regular if, for every I\in \mathbb{S}, its restriction f_I(x + Iy) = f(x + Iy) is holomorphic, i.e. It has continuous partial derivatives and satisfies

-$ \begin{align*} \overline{\partial_I}f(x+yI):=\frac{1}{2}\left(\frac{\partial}{\partial x}+I\frac{\partial}{\partial y}\right)f_I(x+yI)=0 \end{align*} $
+\begin{align*} \overline{\partial_I}f(x+yI):=\frac{1}{2}\left(\frac{\partial}{\partial x}+I\frac{\partial}{\partial y}\right)f_I(x+yI)=0 \end{align*}

-for all $ x+yI\in U\cap \mathbb{C}_I $.
-The class of all slice regular functions on $ U $ is denoted by $ \mathcal{R}(U). $ In addition, $ \mathcal{R}(\mathbb{H}) $ will be called as the space of entire slice regular functions if $ U=\mathbb{H}. $
+for all x+yI\in U\cap \mathbb{C}_I .
+The class of all slice regular functions on U is denoted by \mathcal{R}(U).
+In addition, \mathcal{R}(\mathbb{H}) will be called as the space of entire slice regular functions if U=\mathbb{H}.

-Let $ I, J \in \mathbb{S} $ be such that $ I $ and $ J $ are orthogonal, so that $ I, J, IJ $ is an orthogonal basis of $ \mathbb{H} $ and write the restriction $ f_I $ as the function $ f =f_0+If_1+Jf_2+IJf_3 $ on the complex plane $ \mathbb{C}_I $.
-It can further be written as $ f_I = F + GJ $ with $ F=f_0 + If_1 $ and $ G=f_2 + If_3. $ Let $ U $ be an open set in $ \mathbb{H} $ and the following splitting lemma holds, which relates slice regularity with classical holomorphy.
+Let I, J \in \mathbb{S} be such that I and J are orthogonal, so that I, J, IJ is an orthogonal basis of \mathbb{H} and write the restriction f_I as the function f =f_0+If_1+Jf_2+IJf_3 on the complex plane \mathbb{C}_I .
+It can further be written as f_I = F + GJ with F=f_0 + If_1 and G=f_2 + If_3.
+Let U be an open set in \mathbb{H} and the following splitting lemma holds, which relates slice regularity with classical holomorphy.

-Lemma 2.2 [10, Lemma 2.1.4] $ (\mbox{Splitting Lemma}) $ If $ f $ is a slice regular function on $ U $, then for every $ I \in \mathbb{S}, $ and every $ J \in \mathbb{S}, $ perpendicular to $ I, $ there are two holomorphic functions $ F, \;G:\;U_I=U\cap \mathbb{C}_I\rightarrow \mathbb{C}_I $ such that for any $ z=x+yI\in U_I, $ it is $ f_I(z)=F(z)+G(z)J. $
+Lemma 2.2 [10, Lemma 2.1.4] (\mbox{Splitting Lemma}) If f is a slice regular function on U , then for every I \in \mathbb{S}, and every J \in \mathbb{S}, perpendicular to I, there are two holomorphic functions F, \;G:\;U_I=U\cap \mathbb{C}_I\rightarrow \mathbb{C}_I such that for any z=x+yI\in U_I, it is f_I(z)=F(z)+G(z)J.

 It is proved that slice regular functions possess good properties on specific open sets called axially symmetric slice domains.

-Definition 2.3 [10, Definition 2.2.1] Let $ U\subset \mathbb{H} $ be a domain.
+Definition 2.3 [10, Definition 2.2.1] Let U\subset \mathbb{H} be a domain.

-(1) $ U $ is called a slice domain (or $ s $-domain for short) if it intersects the real axis and if, for any $ I\in \mathbb{S}, $ $ U_I:= \mathbb{C}_I\cap U $ is a domain in $ \mathbb{C}_I. $
+(1) U is called a slice domain (or s -domain for short) if it intersects the real axis and if, for any I\in \mathbb{S}, U_I:= \mathbb{C}_I\cap U is a domain in \mathbb{C}_I.

-(2) $ U $ is axially symmetric if for every $ x+yI\in U $ with $ x, y\in \mathbb{R} $ and $ I\in \mathbb{S}, $ all the elements $ x+y \mathbb{S}=\{x+yJ: \;J\in \mathbb{S}\} $ are contained in $ U. $
+(2) U is axially symmetric if for every x+yI\in U with x, y\in \mathbb{R} and I\in \mathbb{S}, all the elements x+y \mathbb{S}=\{x+yJ: \;J\in \mathbb{S}\} are contained in U.

-The representation formula of a slice regular function on an axially symmetric domain allows to recover all its values from its values on a single slice $ \mathbb{C}_I. $
+The representation formula of a slice regular function on an axially symmetric domain allows to recover all its values from its values on a single slice \mathbb{C}_I.

-Proposition 2.4 [10, Theorem 2.2.4] (Representation Formula)\; Let $ f $ be a slice regular function on an axially symmetric $ s $-domain $ U\subset \mathbb{H}. $ Let $ J\in \mathbb{S} $ and let $ x\pm yJ\in U\cap \mathbb{C}_J, $ then the following equality holds for all $ q=x+yI\in U, $
+Proposition 2.4 [10, Theorem 2.2.4] (Representation Formula)\; Let f be a slice regular function on an axially symmetric s -domain U\subset \mathbb{H}.
+Let J\in \mathbb{S} and let x\pm yJ\in U\cap \mathbb{C}_J, then the following equality holds for all q=x+yI\in U,

-$ \begin{align*} f(x+yI)=\frac{1}{2}\left[(1+IJ)f(x-yJ)+(1-IJ)f(x+yJ)\right]. \end{align*} $
+\begin{align*} f(x+yI)=\frac{1}{2}\left[(1+IJ)f(x-yJ)+(1-IJ)f(x+yJ)\right]. \end{align*}

 2.2 Quaternionic Fock Space